-- Turning your mountain bike shoes over, you'll see a cutout in the sole, with two bolts in the center.
+- Turning your mountain bike shoes over, you’ll see a cutout in the sole, with two bolts in the center.
 Remove this bottom plate using the hex wrench or bike tool.
 This is where the cleat is attached.
 Some shoes will come with this bottom plate removed in which case you can ignore this step.

 - Removing the plate, you can now install the base plate that comes with the cleat.
 Insert the base plate into the slots at the bottom of your shoe.
 Should there be a base plate already installed, leave this step out, as the one that comes with the shoe is specifically tailored for your shoe model and will work better than an attachment.
 The plate is installed underneath the removable sole of the shoe with the protruding screw holes facing the bottom of the shoe.

 - Position the body of the cleat over the metal plate and protective plate.

 - Now insert the inside portion of the cleat, aligning it with the holes in the base plate and shoe.

 - Next, insert the bolts that come with the cleat and tighten them with the hex wrench to be snug but not impossible to move by hand.
 Once attached to the base plate, you can align it to be in the position most comfortable and beneficial for your feet while biking (the next section covers potential positions).